i-VRESSE/haddock3-webapp/README.md

 (Stores data in `./postgres-data`)
 (You can get a psql shell with `npm run psql:dev`)
+(On CTRL-C the database is stopped.
+To remove container use `docker system prune`)

 The database can be initialized with